 The good news, they’re all plant-based recipes, so you don’t need to feel guilty eating them.
 Now sit back, relax, and eat happy. 🙂

 Also, in case you didn’t know, we’re published cookbook authors.
 We’ve written two vegan cookbooks that will help you make amazing vegan BBQ (you don’t even need a grill) and everyday meals, from breakfast to dessert.

 You know you’ve hit a home run when you have to protect your food from a pack of hungry men and two little dogs.

 I made the mistake of letting my son taste one of the vegan crab cakes without crab before I photographed them.
 Big mistake.

 You see, I already knew that I had created a winner, because I was having my own issues with willpower.

 Those little golden brown crab cakes had a slightly crunchy outer layer and were perfectly moist and meaty on the inside, similar to the Maryland crab cakes (only these have more breading) that I remembered eating before going vegan.

 I could have eaten every one of them, but I didn’t.
 I dug deep and found the strength to share.

-Y’all, these taste like the real deal.
+Y’all, these are the best crab cakes and they taste like the real deal!

 The medley of Old Bay seasoning, garlic, chives, and cilantro is the perfect blend of flavors to make these plant-based crab cakes taste perfect.